Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Though we do not anticipate any delays in your exam, please consider bringing a book, magazine, or music player to help you pass the time while you are waiting.

 Below: 3D computed tomography images of the Circle of Willis, which is composed of the blood vessels that supply blood to the brain.
+The outline of the brain can be seen in the image on the right, with the neck at the bottom and the major arteries in white.

 A radiology nurse or technologist will ask you a few questions regarding your medical history.